cmsc240-s24/cmsc240-s24.github.io/syllabus.md

 The programming project will be written in the C++ language, and must compile without warnings using the GNU g++ compiler and the -Wall flag on the department's Linux machines (cs01 - cs06 and turing2).

-### Exams
+### Quizzes

-There are two comprehensive exams in this class.
-Each exam is worth 15% of your grade, for a total 30%.
+There are four in-class quizzes.
+Each quiz is worth 5% of your grade, for a total 20%.

 ## Class Communication

-We will use two primary forms of communication in this class: email announcements and Ed.
-You are responsible for remaining up to date on any information sent by email or posted to Ed.
+I will use two primary forms of communication in this class: email announcements and Slack.
+You are responsible for remaining up to date on any information sent by email or posted to Slack.
 This may include clarifications to assignments, updates on grading rubrics, and changes in office hours.

-For all general course information, questions, and clarifications, you should preference to using Ed.
-An instructor, lab assistant, or even your fellow classmate can then answer a question.
-You can even post your questions anonymously.
+For all general course information, questions, and clarifications, please use Slack.
+I hope that the Slack workspace can be an extension of our classroom community where we can share questions and answers for the entire class to view and learn from.

 If you have personal, individual issues you'd like addressed, you should send those by email to me.
-However, all course related topics should be directed to Ed.
+However, all course related topics should be directed to Slack.

 ## Course Policies